 The Mars Reconnaissance Orbiter has been examining Mars with six science instruments since 2006.
 Now in an extended mission, the orbiter continues to provide insights into the planet’s ancient environments and how processes such as wind, meteorite impacts and seasonal frosts are continuing to affect the Martian surface today.
 This mission has returned more data about Mars than all other orbital and surface missions combined.

 HiRISE is operated by the University of Arizona, Tucson.
 The instrument was built by Ball Aerospace & Technologies Corp., Boulder, Colo.
-The Mars Reconnaissance Orbiter Project and the Mars Exploration Rover Project are managed by the Jet Propulsion Laboratory, Pasadena, Calif., for NASA’s Science Mission Directorate, Washington.
+The Mars Reconnaissance Orbiter Project and the Mars Exploration Rover Project are managed by the Jet Propulsion Laboratory, Pasadena, California, for NASA’s Science Mission Directorate, Washington.
 JPL is a division of the California Institute of Technology, also in Pasadena.
 Lockheed Martin Space Systems, Denver, built the orbiter.
-For more information about the Mars Reconnaissance Orbiter, see www.nasa.gov/mro.

 The University of Arizona led the Phoenix mission with project management at JPL and development partnership at Lockheed Martin.
 International contributions came from the Canadian Space Agency; the University of Neuchatel, Switzerland; the universities of Copenhagen and Aarhus in Denmark; the Max Planck Institute in Germany; the Finnish Meteorological Institute; and Imperial College of London.